cjc1103/Audio-Archive-Toolbox/README.md

  *    Limitations: Any prefix number in directory name is ignored, for when concert
  *	    folder names are prefaced with a sequence number.
 This means any band with a
  *		name beginning with a number will not work, the artist name will be missing the
  *		number, e.g. "18 South" => "South".
-The folders can be remed afterwards if desired,
+The folders can be renamed afterwards if desired,
  *		without affecting the file names, checksums, or playlists.
  *
  * Output directory name formats for compressed files, created under the input directory
- *   Commercial recording
+ *   Commercial recording:
  *      <D><artist> - <album>.<bitrate>.<compressiontype>f
- *   Live recording
+ *   Live recording:
  *      <D><artist>_<date>.<bitrate>.<compressiontype>f
  *      <D><Artist>_<date>.<stage>.<bitrate>.<compressiontype>f
  *   <artist>: artist name